crccheck/recipes/recipes/cheesecake.md

 + 3/4 C sugar
 + 1 T vanilla
 + 3 eggs (1 at a time)
-+ 1 C sour cream
++ 8 oz. sour cream (one package)
-- bake for 50 minutes on the upper-middle rack
+- bake for 45 minutes on the upper-middle rack

 ## Chris' Peanut Butter and Chocolate